Razor2008/Computer-Science-Class/journal.md

 epic

 # 8/21/23
-today i did [minecraft](https://studio.code.org/s/mc/lessons/1/levels/1) coding. i did as a kid in computer class it was hard completed it but it was fun as a kid
+today i did [minecraft](https://studio.code.org/s/mc/lessons/1/levels/1) coding. i did this as a kid in computer class it was hard to completed it but it was fun as a kid and still fun till this day :]